 The Best of English Gardens: Including the chelsea flower show

-This spring, join other garden lovers for a stroll through The Best of English Gardens.
-At a relaxed pace, with wonderful meals, first-class hotels, and a panorama of magnificent blooms unfolding before us, we will explore the most famous gardens from Vita Sackville-West’s crowning achievement at Sissinghurst Castle to magnificent Stourhead Gardens.
-We’ll visit Royal Horticultural Society’s flagship gardens at Wisley; Mottisfont Abbey, Kifsgate and Hidcote Manore, along with visits to the Georgian city of Bath, the enigmatic Stonehenge, concluding with a full day visit to Chelsea Flower Show.
+This spring, join fellow garden lovers for a stroll through The Best of English Gardens.
+At a relaxed pace, with wonderful meals, first-class hotels, and a panorama of magnificent blooms unfolding before us, we will explore England’s most famous gardens from Vita Sackville-West’s crowning achievement at Sissinghurst Castle to magnificent Stourhead Gardens.
+We’ll tour the Royal Horticultural Society’s flagship gardens at Wisley, Mottisfont Abbey, Kiftsgate and Hidcote Manor, along with visits to the Georgian city of Bath, the enigmatic Stonehenge, and concluding with a full day visit to Chelsea Flower Show on members-only day.
 A quintessential celebration of springtime, this tour will plant colorful memories for years to come.

-The Captivating Cotswolds: A Week exploring the by-ways & Hidden corners of the cotswold hills
+The Cotswold Hills: Exploring the by-ways & hidden corners of the Cotswold Hills

 Dreamy spires and picturesque villages capture the romance and gentle beauty of the Cotswolds, a corner of England where lush, rolling hillsides meet the horizon.
 From the soaring towers of Oxford University where we will take a walking tour, to the quaint, tumbling thatched roofed cottages, along the riverside, to the gorgeous Georgian architecture of ancient Bath, we will slow down, stay a while, and dream.
 We begin and end our tour in Royal Windsor, convenient for meeting the various arriving flights of our group members.
 From here we will wend our way with stops at Stratford-upon-Avon, the birthplace of Shakespeare, to the beautiful gardens of Sudeley Castle and the romantic ruins of Kenilworth.
 Come experience the gentle scenery in the full glory of an English summer and be transfixed by the Captivating Cotswolds!